-Crispy Roasted Chickpeas are rich in nutrients, spices, and full of flavor.
-They’re a perfect snack that’s easy to make and delicious.
+Crispy Roasted Chickpeas are rich in nutrients, and spices, and full of flavor.
+They're a perfect snack that's easy to make and delicious.

 I read an article recently that due to our current situation there has been a boom in the bean industry.
 I don't doubt it one bit.
 The first thing I thought to pick up when we were told we have to stay home, was beans.
 Dried and canned were the items first to fly off the shelves.
 I guess like most people, I thought of items to have available that are shelf-stable, nutritious and delicious.

 Chickpeas have always been my favorite bean but I must say that at no point in time have I eaten as many chickpeas as I have in the last 2-3 weeks.
 I've made curries, hummus and my absolute latest obsession, crispy chickpeas.

 I admit I may be a little bit late to the crispy chickpea game but for the longest time chickpeas, we're not agreeing with me.
 That is until I tried something radical.
 Okay, radical may not the best term, but something different.
 I decided to peel my chickpeas prior to roasting them, which allowed me to bring easy chickpea recipes back into my life.

 Yes, it takes time and is a commitment but I actually find it to be calming and meditative.
 A time to disconnect and focus on one task and one task only.
 Fingers too busy and too dirty to go anywhere near the phone.
 Try it, you may be surprised just how relaxing it can be.